ClosetCon '13: Reviews

 Leigh Raines of TV Fanatic rated the episode with 4/5 saying that the episode "was a fun trip to the farm for all".

-Jordan Adler of We Got This Covered gave a good review to the episode saying that this may be the best episode of the season so far.
-"One great comedic set piece and a surprisingly adept dramatic scene close what may be the best episode of Modern Family season five so far.
-The three plots this week all work very well, becoming more poignant and witty than their initial set-up would suggest, and all of the actors are at the top of their game."

-Britt Hayes from Screen Crush gave a mixed review to the episode saying: "Overall, this week is an improvement over last week’s overloaded mess of an episode, if only because we’re back down to the basic three-plot structure, but there are no big, stand-out laughs [...]
-Here’s an episode of wholesome, family basic cable comedy where families have simple conflicts that are resolved over the course of 30 minutes with commercial breaks.
-It’s just so basic."
+Britt Hayes from Screen Crush gave a mixed review to the episode saying: "Overall, this week is an improvement over last week's overloaded mess of an episode, if only because we're back down to the basic three-plot structure, but there are no big, stand-out laughs [...]
+Here's an episode of wholesome, family basic cable comedy where families have simple conflicts that are resolved over the course of 30 minutes with commercial breaks.
+It's just so basic."

 Joshua Alston of The A.V.
 Club gave a C+ rate to the episode.
 "Modern Family becomes a high-wire act when it separates its characters into three storylines with no overlap between them.
 Without a nifty structure to string together the disparate plots, the parts get more scrutiny, because they aren't contributing to a greater whole [...] a shambling episode [ClosetCon '13] with a smattering of funny lines and a sequence that worked far better than it should have, but without a ton of meat on its bones."